 Well, at least until Netflix notices what’s going on again.

 You’ll find that, as the IP address chess game between Netflix and your VPN provider continues, your VPN service may simply give up and no longer offer access to Netflix.
-Many providers have given up, instead concentrating on lower-hanging fruit.
+Many providers have given up, concentrating on lower-hanging fruit instead.

 The provider is quick to leap into action when they’re notified that a server no longer provides access to the streaming service, quickly setting up new servers to once again provide access.

 I’ve had fine experiences with the provider.
-Any time I’ve been denied access to Netflix while using an ExpressVPN server, I have always had great luck in simply selecting another server in order to regain access.
+Any time I’ve been denied access to Netflix while using a NordVPN server, I have always had great luck in simply selecting another server in order to regain access.

 This is a provider that is passionate about ensuring that its customers have continued access to Netflix.
-In addition to quick response times, ExpressVPN also provides a helpful FAQ, tips and tricks for improving your Netflix experience, and links to add-ons and browser extensions for use with Netflix.
+In addition to quick response times, NordVPN also provides a helpful FAQ and links to Chrome, Edge, and Firefox browser extensions for use with Netflix.

-24/7 live chat support, a streaming-optimized VPN network, servers in 94 countries, apps for all popular connected devices and a 30-day money-back guarantee all add up to a VPN provider worth checking out.
+24/7 live chat support, fast connections, servers in 60+ countries, apps for all popular connected devices, and a 30-day money-back guarantee all add up to a VPN provider worth checking out.

 Fast Connection Speeds

-ExpressVPN provides app support for all of the most popular device platforms.
-If you can watch Netflix on it, there’s a good chance ExpressVPN has you covered.
+NordVPN provides app support for all of the most popular device platforms, including Windows, macOS (with native Apple Silicon support), iOS, Android, Amazon Fire, Linux, and Android TV devices.
+Chrome, Edge, and Firefox browser extensions are available to protect and enhance your streaming binges.
+If you can watch Netflix on it, there’s a good chance NordVPN has you covered.

-A monthly subscription option is also available for $12.95 per month.
-While ExpressVPN offers a 30-day money-back guarantee, I’m thinking that not many of you will ask for a refund once you’ve tried the service.
+While NordVPN offers a 30-day money-back guarantee, I’m thinking that not many of you will ask for a refund once you’ve tried the service.

-If users do have an issue with their ExpressVPN service, they can immediately notify the provider’s customer support agents via 24/7 support chat.
+If users do have an issue with their NordVPN service, they can immediately notify the provider’s customer support agents via 24/7 support chat.

-ExpressVPN has a history of responding quickly when they find that Netflix has blocked a server, quickly adding new servers when needed.
+NordVPN customer support agents seem to do a good job of responding quickly when they find that Netflix has blocked a server, quickly adding new servers when needed.

 Global Server Coverage

-A location in the privacy-copacetic British Virgin Islands allows ExpressVPN to follow a strict “no logs” policy when it comes to recording the online antics of their customers.
+NordVPN follows a strict “no logs” policy when it comes to recording the online antics of its customers.

 Privacy-sensitive users can protect their payment information thanks to the provider’s willingness to accept Bitcoin in return for their services.

-Since Hola has let you down, I strongly encourage you to give ExpressVPN a try.
-The provider offers consistent access to Netflix, quickly replacing blocked servers.
+Since Hola has let you down, I strongly encourage you to give NordVPN a try.
+The provider offers consistent access to Netflix, quickly replacing blacklisted servers.
 The provider’s 24/7 support chat makes it easy to report an issue.